itsmegarvi/My-adventures-with-python/README.md

 # My-adventures-with-python
-This is learning coding as well as git & github.
+This is me learning coding as well as git & github.
 A collection of projects/programs I will be making on this path.